 Do not have to much trust in them if they are on the loose.
 We recommend that you intensively train them right from the beginning to obey and come back to you up on command, when the dogs have strayed away.
 A little treat may work wonders.
 Treats must be given only in exceptional situations because these rascals start begging right away.

-All are equipped by nature with eyelashes and whiskers as sensors.
-Unfortunately, it has become fashionable to shave off these hairs.
+The Basenjis are inherently equipped with eyelashes and whiskers as sensors.
+Unfortunately, it has become fashionable to shave off these hairs for dog shows.

 Eyes should be brown almond-shaped with long Eyelashes.